 Scribble Maps allows the creation of custom maps with graphic markers for free.
 Convert data or spreadsheet locations into visual maps, add markers or icons, calculate distance.
 An account is not required to create a map, save to a file or print.
 To store the map online within Scribble or share between the online platform and iOS mobile device app the user will need an account.

-Adobe Spark is a resource for creating videos, pages and audio.
-It is unique because users can start in the online platform, then continue on an iPad, then switch to using a Chromebook, etc. Adobe also hosts or stores all the files for easy access from any location, so students can work from home.
+Adobe Spark is a resource for creating videos, pages and audio. **NOW HAS AN EDUCATIONAL PLATFORM** It is unique because users can start in the online platform, then continue on an iPad, then switch to using a Chromebook, etc. Adobe also hosts or stores all the files for easy access from any location, so students can work from home.
 (Users may use a portable storage device).
 To further explain the educational uses, Adobe has created a guide for educators that can be found here: Educators Guide.
 It also includes many lesson ideas.

 Prezi is unlike static slides, Prezi combines motion, zoom, and spatial relationships to engage audiences and help them remember the users message.
 Prezi offers a free educational account with basic features with verification of school email accounts.
 Choose pricing when you first access the website and then Educational pricing on the right side of the screen to see all of the options available.
 This is where users will find the "free" account.
 This account will also allow educators to control privacy of the student's Prezi's online.